bond00729/takehome/README.md

 ```

 **Load tests:**
-Load test are run via `artillery` and requires `pnpm` to be installed on the host machine
+Load tests are run via `artillery` and requires `pnpm` to be installed on the host machine

 ```
 pnpm test:load